AubsUK/aubs-blocklist-importer/README.md

   5. Check if BASE_PATH is a valid and/or a 'bad' path like in /proc/ or something
   6. --DONE-- ~~Change logging to give the option to enter additional test (e.g. 'done' at the end of the previous logged line~~
   7. Consider removing the variables for the programs being used, I don't really think these are necessary because the ones being used are mostly 'standard' - Check if they are POSIX, or alternatives.
 Most others being used are: date, touch, echo, if, exit, rm, mv, cp, wc, sed, comm, cat.
+  8. Work with subnets, expand them to individual IPs or if IPSet allows them.
+  9. Enable/Disable email notifications, or set them to only send every X days.
+  10. Using the same chain with multiple blocklists (perhaps download all at once, then filter through before adding - Size limitations?).